-Searching through secondhand stores means that bargains can be found if you look closely enough.
-But, of course, there is a lot of undesirable merchandise to sift through first before you get to the good stuff.
+Bargains can always be found at thrift stores if you look closely enough.
+There is a lot of undesirable merchandise to sift through first before you get to the good stuff.
 Recently, thrifty shoppers met in an online discussion to reveal items you should never pass up on when shopping at secondhand stores.

 1. Cast Iron Cookware